Dmitri-Sintsov/django-jinja-knockout/docs/viewmodels.rst

 Such code have many disadvantages:

+1. Too much of callback nesting.
-1. Repeated boilerplate code with ``$.post()`` numerous arguments, including manual specification of CSRF token.
+2. Repeated boilerplate code with ``$.post()`` numerous arguments, including manual specification of CSRF token.
-2. Route url names are tied into client-side Javascript, instead of being supplied from Django.
+3. Route url names are hardcoded into client-side Javascript, instead of being supplied from Django server-side.
 If you change an url of route in ``urls.py``, and forget to update url path in Javascript code, AJAX POST may break.
-3. What if your AJAX response should have finer control over client-side response?
+4. What if your AJAX response should have finer control over client-side response?
 For exmaple, sometimes you need to open ``BootstrapDialog``, sometimes to redirect instead, sometimes to perform some custom action?

 .. highlight:: html

-Now, with client-side viewmodels response routing, to execute AJAX post via button click, the following Jinja2 template code is enough::
+Enter client-side viewmodels response routing: to execute AJAX post via button click, the following Jinja2 template code is enough::

     <button class="button btn btn-default" data-route="my_url_name">